alexpersian/gtsport-api/README.md

 * [Livery](Endpoints/livery.md)

 ## Disclaimer
 The information contained in this repo is for educational and informational purposes only.
+Gran Turismo© is copyright Sony Interactive Entertainment, Inc and developed by Polyphony Digital.

-Gran Turismo is copyright Sony Interactive Entertainment, Inc and developed by Polyphony Digital.
+**Note:** gt7sp is the internal name for Gran Turismo Sport.
+This has nothing to do with the upcoming Gran Turismo 7 game.